 Column - A vertical layout element that sits inside a row and contains an element within it.
 You can add multiple columns in a row.
 Note the new row that I added has 3 columns

 Element - Sits inside a column.
 You can only add one element in a column.
 Elements include Text, Image, Buttons, etc...

-As you hover your mouse over each layout element, it will be highlighted in the editor.
+As you hover your mouse over each layout element, the editor will scroll to that element.